 Del – Funk Stimulus Package

-I love Del, partially because he’s crazy.
-Seriously, after about the one minute mark, none of what he is saying actually makes sense – until you listen with your heart.
+I love Del, gastritis partially because he’s crazy.
+Seriously, sickness after about the one minute mark, none of what he is saying actually makes sense – until you listen with your heart.

 Also, bonus points for him using bandcamp instead of rapishare links.

-(but before I do that – remember that you can embed this episode in your myspace, blog, etc!
+(but before I do that – remember that you can embed this episode in your myspace, website like this blog, this site etc!
 Look above!)

 Tracklist!